ansterONE/first-steps/test.md

 meets a need within the humanities, and one new product or service per year that meets a need for a more general or different audience.

-**Collections as interfaces:** The exhibition would be a combination of on and offline projects, culminating in a public six week exhibition in Vienna three years into the project.
+**Collections as interfaces:** Collections as interfaces would be a combination of on and offline projects, culminating in a public six week exhibition in Vienna three years into the project.
 We endeavor to involve students from the platform, partners from the lab space, as well as other private and public partners, developers, and the general population.
-This exhibition would consist of workshops, data events, speakers, art installations, and presentations on relationships between ITC, art, business, and cultural heritage.
+This exhibition would consist of workshops, data events, speakers, art installations, and presentations on relationships between ICT, art, business, and cultural heritage.

 We also challenge the traditional educational dichotomy of researchers as experts and students as novices.
-Learning and research are hard to separate as both revolve around involve producing and sharing knowledge, where each participant can be both the sender and receiver of knowledge.
+Learning and research are hard to separate as both revolve around producing and sharing knowledge, where each participant can be both the sender and receiver of knowledge.
+This leads us to five principles which will guide our implementation of these
-This leads us to five principles which will guide our implementation of these interfaces:
+interfaces:

-**Training over support:** Our first core value is training so that a learner will soon be able to pass on the knowledge to another learner.
+**Training over support:** Our first core value is training so that a learner will soon be able to pass on new knowledge to another learner.
 While support can result in repeatedly assisting the same person with the same issue, maintaining a distinction and even hierarchy in skill sets, training provides experience to the learner to bring them to an